ahmedirfanp/ahmedirfanp/README.md

 - 🔭 I’m currently working as a software Engineer responsible for Data Integration.
 My current Employer is [Buck][Employer_Current], a century old Human Resource and [Actuarial][Actuary] firm.
 - 🌱 I’m currently taking baby steps towards becoming a Data Wizard( a term I come up with indicates one who specializes in Data Analysis, Data Engineering and Data Science)
 - 🥅 2020 Goals: Get 1 Certification Completed and Get Driving License 😄
+- ⚡ Fun fact: Love to try new foods and visit new places, Fan of [Coldplay][Fav_Song] and Star Trek and a gamer too!

 ### Connect with me: